 Year 11 and 12 students are enrolled in Foundation Level VCAL studies.
 This program encompasses Literacy, Numeracy, Personal Development and Work Education Skills.
 The satisfactory completion of the VCAL outcomes creates further opportunities for students to work towards the acquisition of VCAL certificates.

-The aim of the Food Technology program is to engage and encourage students in preparing and sharing delicious and healthy food, and to foster the belief that such skills are essential to the development of life-long joyful and healthy eating habits.
+Consumer Education provides students with the essential skills to be able to make informed decisions when it comes to purchasing products and or services.
+Students have the opportunity to learn about retail stores and service providers.
+Food Technology covers all aspects of cooking.
+It engages students in preparing and sharing delicious and healthy food to foster the belief that such skills are essential to the development of life-long joyful and healthy eating habits.

 The Science curriculum provides a practical way of answering interesting and important questions about the biological, physical and technological world.
 Science is a dynamic and motivating way of expanding students’ curiosity and willingness to explore, pose questions and speculate on the changing world in which they live.